What Is Molluscum Contagiosum?

 - May turn red and drain over time

 - Have a central core of white, waxy material

-Molluscum contagiosum usually disappears spontaneously over a period of months to years in people who have normal immune systems.
-In people who have AIDS or other conditions that affect the immune system, the lesions associated with molluscum contagiosum can be extensive and especially chronic.
+Molluscum contagiosum usually disappears on its own over a period of months to years if you have a healthy immune system.
+If you have AIDS or other conditions that affect the immune system, molluscum contagiosum can lead to widespread, chronic sores.

 To prevent molluscum contagiosum, follow these tips:

-- Remain sexually abstinent or have a monogamous sexual relationship with an uninfected individual.
-(Male and female condoms cannot offer full protection, as the virus can be found on areas not covered by the condom.)
+- Either don’t have sex or have a monogamous sexual relationship with someone who isn’t infected.
+(Male and female condoms don’t offer full protection.
+The virus can get to areas the condom doesn’t cover.)